googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/aks.md

 # Create the AKS cluster - this might take some time.
 Type 'az aks create -h' to see all available options

 # The following command will create a four Node AKS cluster.
-Node size is Standard A1 v1 and Kubernetes version is {{% k8s-version %}}.{{% aks-k8s-minor-version %}}.
+Node size is Standard A1 v1 and Kubernetes version is {{% aks-example-cluster-version %}}.
 Plus, SSH keys will be generated for you, use --ssh-key-value to provide your values
-az aks create --resource-group $AKS_RESOURCE_GROUP --name $AKS_NAME --node-count 4 --generate-ssh-keys --node-vm-size Standard_A4_v2 --kubernetes-version {{% k8s-version %}}.{{% aks-k8s-minor-version %}} --enable-node-public-ip
+az aks create --resource-group $AKS_RESOURCE_GROUP --name $AKS_NAME --node-count 4 --generate-ssh-keys --node-vm-size Standard_A4_v2 --kubernetes-version {{% aks-example-cluster-version %}} --enable-node-public-ip

 # Install kubectl
 sudo az aks install-cli